why Harmonic Inc. [HLIT] is a Good Choice for Investors After New Price Target of $8.69

 JP Morgan have made an estimate for Harmonic Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on April 14, 2020.
 While these analysts kept the previous recommendation, Needham dropped their target price from $7 to $10.
 The new note on the price target was released on July 30, 2019, representing the official price target for Harmonic Inc. stock.
 Previously, the target price had yet another raise to $6.75, while Raymond James analysts kept a Outperform rating on HLIT stock.

-Harmonic Inc. [HLIT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 16.75.
-With this latest performance, HLIT shares gained by 27.79% in over the last four-week period, additionally plugging by 1.96% over the last 6 months – not to mention a rise of 19.43% in the past year of trading.
+Harmonic Inc. [HLIT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -11.15.
+With this latest performance, HLIT shares dropped by -3.08% in over the last four-week period, additionally sinking by -11.15% over the last 6 months – not to mention a rise of 0.35% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Harmonic Inc. [HLIT] shares currently have an operating margin of +4.37 and a Gross Margin at +54.92.
 Harmonic Inc.’s Net Margin is presently recorded at -1.47.